Product Line Glossary

 How many collections you offer depends on your:

-• product line – if I only have a 3 products in my product line, I may have the room to develop more collections.
-On the other hand, if I have 10 types of products in my product line, I may want to limit how many collections I offer so my workload and craft show table/shop don’t become too full.
+- product line – if I only have a 3 products in my product line, I may have the room to develop more collections.
+On the other hand, if I have 10 types of products in my product line, I may want to limit how many collections I offer so my workload and craft show table/online shop don’t become too full or overwhelming.

 Once you determine how many collections you’ll offer at once, then you can determine how many times throughout the year you’ll launch a new collection/collections.